areaDetector/areaDetector/_sources/ADEuresys/ADEuresys.rst.txt

      - 2.0

 The ADEuresys driver can collect the images from these cameras at the full specified frame rates in the table above, with one exception.
 The Mikrotron camera in 10-bit mode has a maximum from rate of 1798 frames/s.
 However, ADEuresys only receives 1668 frames/s on Linux and 1703 frames/s on Windows.
-I have contacted Euresys to ask about this difference.
+This is due to limitations on the PCIe transfer speeds of the frame grabber when expanding the 10-bit frames to 16-bit.

 .. figure:: Mikrotron_photo.jpg
     :align: center